azdavis/azdavis.net/posts/en/core-ideas.md

 ---

-I know, not just from analyzing its policy positions, but also from its core philosophy, that  conservatism is not for me.
-This core philosophy is, according to [Webster's Unabridged 1913][webster]:
+The definition of conservative, according to [Webster's Unabridged 1913][webster], is:

 > Tending or disposed to maintain existing institutions; opposed to change or innovation.